MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

 > Msg 2627, Level 14, State 1, Line 9
 > Violation of UNIQUE KEY constraint 'AK_CustomerAddress_rowguid'.
 Cannot insert duplicate key in object 'SalesLT.CustomerAddress'.
 The duplicate key value is (16765338-dbe4-4421-b5e9-3836b9278e63).

-7. Switch back to the query window containing the SELECT customer statements and run the query to see if the row was added.
+3. Switch back to the query window containing the SELECT customer statement and run the query to see if the *Norman Newcustomer* row was added.

-8. Switch back to the query window containing the DELETE statements, and run it to delete the new inconsistent data.
+    Even though an error occurred in the transaction, a new record has been added and the database is once again inconsistent.

-## Handle errors in a transaction
+4. Switch back to the query window containing the DELETE statements, and run it to delete the new inconsistent data.

-Using transactions on their own without handling lower level errors won't solve the problem.
-You need to catch these errors and explicitly use a `ROLLBACK` statement.
+    Enclosing the statements in a transaction isn't enough to deal with lower priority errors.
+You need to catch these errors and explicitly use a ROLLBACK statement.
 We need to combine batch error handling and transactions to resolve our data consistency issue.

-1. Switch back to the original query window, and modify the code to enclose the transaction in a `TRY/CATCH` block, and use the `ROLLBACK TRANSACTION` statement if an error occurs.
+5. Switch back to the original query window, and modify the code to enclose the transaction in a TRY/CATCH block, and use the ROLLBACK TRANSACTION statement if an error occurs.

 ```
 BEGIN TRY